infinitsi/raytracer/README.md

 Do `pip install requirements.txt` and then run `python3 shader.py`

-Code tested on Python 3.10.5
+Code has been tested on Python 3.10.5